Defining in-house marketing

 Nowadays it’s not just about money.
 Ambitious candidates want to add value to their careers by having the opportunity to develop their capabilities.

 The culture in different companies can vary from the highly negative and toxic, to the incredibly positive and vibrant, almost to the point of it being tangible.
 Good people don’t want to stick around, working in a negative culture for too long.
 Good people don’t need to be motivated; they already are.
 They want to work with people who are like them.
 Collaborative people who are willing to share with and learn from and inspire each other.
 Great values can drive the behaviours, which can propel your business forward.

 Being able to offer a ‘values-driven culture ‘can help you to attract career-focused high-quality job candidates.

 Such people with the right mix of personal attributes, experience, knowledge and skills help create a welcoming, confident, energetic and productive marketing function.
 This, in turn, resonates with both leadership and good quality salespeople who appreciate how marketing can add value to their own efforts.

 Many small and medium-sized businesses struggle with the process.
 Often, there is no expertise within the business to know what ‘the book’ or process is.
 However, in many other cases, the rush to ‘get some marketing out there’ results in many steps of the process being ignored and missed out completely.
-Developing good marketing capabilities is not about taking short cuts.
-It is about learning and following best practice.
+Developing good marketing capabilities is not about taking shortcuts.
+It is about learning and following best practices.